 1. Crypto romance scams

-Since cryptocurrency is untraceable, it’s near impossible to track the owner or identity of a crypto wallet, so fraudsters can trick victims out of their money without getting caught.
+Since cryptocurrency is untraceable, it’s nearly impossible to track the owner or identity of a crypto wallet, so fraudsters can trick victims out of their money without getting caught.

 The signs:

-• Constant talk of financial troubles – In many CryptoRom scams, finances or mentions of financial issues can be mentioned early on in the relationship.
-This could indicate that scammers are laying the foundations for taking money.
+- Constant talk of financial troubles – In many CryptoRom scams, finances or mentions of financial issues can be mentioned early on in the relationship.
+This could indicate that scammers are laying the foundations for making money.

 How to try and avoid this scam: